pranoyr/multi-label-classification/README.md

-# Multi-label classification of human attributes in keras
+# Multi-label classification of human attributes in Keras
 The objective is to train a multi-label classifier in keras for classifying human attributes.

 ## Getting Started